forestdb/forestdb.org/models/hlms-comparison-class.md

 The RSA Framework
 ------------------------------------------------------------------
 The Bayesian Rational Speech Act framework outlines that speakers and listeners reason about each other’s reasoning about the literal interpretations of utterances.
-Language heavily relies on context–this is why the RSA framework puts semantics at the forefront of calculating meaning and understanding.
-Being able to reason about likely interpretations, provides an explanation to something like our model of specifying the thresholds in degree semantics.
+Language heavily relies on context—this is why the RSA framework puts semantics at the forefront of calculating meaning and understanding.
+Being able to reason about likely interpretations provides an explanation to something like our model of specifying the thresholds in degree semantics.

 Similarities between this Model and Others
 ------------------------------------------------------------------
 Compared to the gradable adjectives model (Chapter 5 Application 1), in the first model we test to see what the word expensive means in between two different contexts.
 We take the adjective expensive for a sweater vs expensive for a laptop, however, these two phrases hold a different meaning depending on their context.
 (Expensive means more than the given price.)
-In our model we use the adjective tall: “tall for a basket player” and “tall for a gymnast.”
+In our model we use the adjective tall: “tall for a basketball player” and “tall for a gymnast.”
 In these models the adjectives (expensive and tall)  hold different meanings depending on context.
 Additionally, both of these models use prior knowledge like knowing the range of prices of items and the height of people.
 Compared to Application 1 in this chapter, both speakers could choose the utterance “ ” = “silence”, as remaining in silence is never wrong.

 Differences between this Model and Others